FlexibleDecay: An automated calculator of scalar decay widths: Renormalization scheme

 \FS\ is a tool that allows one to create spectrum generators for large classes of BSM models of an a priori unknown phenomenology.
 Due to the large degree of automation required, the \MSbar\ and \DRbar\ renormalization schemes are \FS's default choice to perform the necessary loop calculations.
 While these schemes are well suited for the calculation of properties of pure BSM observables, these schemes are not always the optimal choice when it comes to studying properties of some low-energy SM observables, such as the decays of the SM\-/like Higgs boson.
 That is because in the presence of a heavy BSM state those schemes tend to introduce large higher-order corrections, resulting in a large theoretical uncertainty in the calculated low-energy observables.
 This can for instance lead to a non\-/decoupling behavior of the low-energy observables when the BSM states become heavy.

 To circumvent this issue, the decay calculation in \FD\ is performed in a specific ``decoupling'' renormalization scheme.
 This scheme is designed in a way that can be automatically applied to all BSM models that can be studied with \FS.
-The scheme is similar to the familiar decoupling scheme for the strong coupling $\as$ \cite{Bernreuther:1983zp}, which has been applied to a non\-/minimal SUSY model e.g.\ in Ref.\ \cite{Diessner:2017ske}.
+The scheme is similar to the familiar decoupling scheme for the strong coupling $\as$ \cite{Collins:1978wz}, which has been applied to a non\-/minimal SUSY model e.g.\ in Ref.\ \cite{Diessner:2017ske}, and recovers SM results in case when all BSM particles are heavy.

 In the decoupling scheme of \FD\ all SM\-/like \MSbar/\DRbar\ couplings of the BSM model (the electroweak gauge couplings $g_1$ and $g_2$, the strong gauge coupling $g_3$, the Yukawa couplings $Y_u$, $Y_d$ and $Y_e$ and the SM\-/like vacuum expectation value $v$) are set equal to the corresponding SM \MSbar\ couplings.
 Thus, formally, the decoupling scheme of \FD\ is defined by the following set of renormalization conditions: